Which Home Renovations Are Worth Your Time and Money?

 When you're hunting for a home to buy, you focus on the condition of the home.
-What appliances are included?
+You consider questions like, What appliances are included?
 Are the bathrooms, flooring, or cabinets dated?

-As a homeowner, you might think the more updates you make, the higher the value of the home, right?
+As the home seller, you might think the more updates you make, the higher the value of the home, right?
 Wrong.

 While there are a handful of renovations that might be worth making, there are many more that you should steer clear of.
 Though they make your home modern and convenient, you could actually be losing money!